Connect with others who understand.

 Some myHSteam members have had success using Prid for their HS symptoms.
 However, no studies have examined the safety and effectiveness of Prid for HS or any other condition.
 Additionally, this homeopathic remedy is not regulated by the FDA.
 Although the ingredients in Prid are safe for most people, they may cause allergic reactions in others, which can aggravate and worsen HS symptoms.

 Talk to your doctor before using Prid — or any other home remedy or supplements — for HS boils.
-Your health care provider can help you work out the best regimen, including both medical treatments and home care, to give you the best quality of life with HS.
+Your healthcare provider can help you work out the best regimen, including topical treatments and prescription medications, to give you the best quality of life with HS.

 Talk With Others Who Understand